yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboard design session/WDS trainer guide - Continuous Delivery.md

 -   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.
+-   Plan the point you want to stress, which questions you want to drive, transition, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas.
+-   Before the whiteboard design session, discuss the case study to pick up more ideas.

 -   Make notes for later.